AurelienGauffre/deepsleep/README.md

-# deepsleep
+# deepsleep :zzz:
-Sleep analysis using deep learning.
+Sleep analysis from sound recording using Pytorch.
+First aim of this project is to build and tune general sound classifiers to detect automatically for instance somniloquy.

 ### Get the datasets
 Run the following command to populate your `data/` folder with the datasets: